PaddlePaddle/PGL/apps/Graph4KG/examples/REP/README.md

 For ogbn-wikikg2 dataset, we use the official code and model config released by [ogb](https://github.com/snap-stanford/ogb/tree/master/examples/linkproppred/wikikg2).

+We also recommend you use [Graph4KG](https://github.com/PaddlePaddle/PGL/tree/main/apps/Graph4KG) to get knowledge embeddings.

 ## Run REP

 After getting the knowledge embeddings of the entities and relations, we can run REP method.
 The main code of REP can be found at `rep.py`.
 For Wikikg90m dataset, you can see [here](https://github.com/PaddlePaddle/PGL/tree/main/examples/kddcup2021/WikiKG90M/post_smoothing).